eliot-portevin/Hues-in-the-Air/Project Documents/NetworkProtocol.md

 Example: UPDATE_LOBBY_LIST<&!>username1 true #f57dc6<&?>username2 false #ffffff<&?>username3 true #b35h6e<br>
 Command sent form server to client.
 This string is sent to client for them to have access to a list of all clients connected to the lobby.

+### UPDATE_GAME_LIST
+Sends a list of all games that have been played or are currently being played to the client.
+Contains whether the games have been ended or not.<br>
+Example: UPDATE_GAME_LIST<&!>game1 true<&?>game2 false<&?>game3 false<br>
+Command sent form server to client.
+This string is sent to client for them to have access to a list of all games that have been played or are currently being played.

 ### TOGGLE_READY_STATUS
 Informs the client that their ready status has successfully been changed. <br>
 Example: TOGGLE_READY_STATUS<&!>true <br>